 Even if the Clause did apply to the amendment process, the authority “incidental” to Congress’s call would be quite narrow.
 An entity that calls an interstate convention always has been limited to specifying the time, place, and subject matter.
-It is the state legislatures who control selection of their own commissioners, thank you very much.
+It is the state legislatures who control selection of their own commissioners.

 But in fact the Necessary and Proper Clause does not extend to the amendment process.
 To explain:

 The Constitution includes numerous grants of power.
 These grants are made to Congress, to the President, to the courts, to the electoral college, and to state legislatures, state governors, and various conventions.
 An entity exercising a power under one of those grants is said to exercise a “federal function.”